ranjef420/428i_Code/docs/Authority.md

 docs/Authority.md
 ───────────────────────────────────────────────────────────

-DOCUMENT REFERENCE & HIERARCHY OF AUTHORITY
+DOCUMENT REFERENCE & HIERARCHY OF AUTHORITY: see docs/Doc Use & Authority.txt

 PURPOSE:
 Master reference file defining the hierarchy of authority, usage protocols, and guardrails for all other project documents.